Conflicts of Interest Statement

 • by setting up and testing our operational review and approval processes.

-If your advisor is associated with the Value Partners Private Wealth division of LP Financial, your advisor will generally recommend that you invest your account in securities of the Value Partners Pools, which are publicly offered mutual funds managed and promoted by our affiliate, VPI.
+If your advisor is associated with VPPW, the proprietary division of LP Financial, your advisor will generally recommend that you invest your account in securities of the Value Partners Pools, which are publicly offered mutual funds managed and promoted by our affiliate, VPI.
+Your advisor may also recommend mutual funds managed by one of our related fund managers if your advisor considers that the fund(s) are suitable for you and fill a gap in the range of funds within the Value Partners Pools.
 Given our affiliation with VPI, recommending primarily only Value Partners Pools is a conflict of interest, and you may be concerned about the restricted range of investments.
 To mitigate the associated conflicts of interest and address them in your best interest, we have adopted several controls, including:

 • We are the principal distributor of the Value Partners Pools, which means we review and are responsible for the disclosure in the prospectus documents of the Value Partners Pools to the best of our knowledge, information, and belief.